 New York, NY 10004

-The High School Arts Internship Program will run March 2, 2020 - May 1, 2020 (OFF April 10 - 19).
-Intern applications are due January 31, 2020.
-Successful applicants will be contacted for an interview by the first week of February.
+The High School Arts Internship Program will run March 9, 2020 - May 8, 2020 (OFF April 10 - 19).
+Intern applications are due February 24, 2020.
+Successful applicants will be contacted for an interview by the second week of February.

 Fill out the application form and attach a one-page resume.